ros-navigation/docs.nav2.org/setup_guides/urdf/setup_urdf.rst

 Setting Up the Environment
 ==========================

-In this guide, we are assuming that you are already familiar with ROS2 and how to setup your development environment, so we'll breeze through the steps in this section.
+In this guide, we are assuming that you are already familiar with ROS 2 and how to setup your development environment, so we'll breeze through the steps in this section.

-Let's begin by installing some additional ROS2 packages that we will be using during this tutorial.
+Let's begin by installing some additional ROS 2 packages that we will be using during this tutorial.

 .. code-block:: shell

   sudo apt install ros-<ros2-distro>-joint-state-publisher-gui sudo apt install ros-<ros2-distro>-xacro

-Next, create a directory for your project, initialize a ROS2 workspace and give your robot a name.
+Next, create a directory for your project, initialize a ROS 2 workspace and give your robot a name.
 For ours, we'll be calling it ``sam_bot``.

 .. code-block:: shell